JSheare/TGF_and_glow_search_program/README.md

     python search.py yymmdd yymmdd detector custom plastics template

+###**Additional (developer) modes:**
+The program also includes three bonus modes that can be used to skip various algorithms; they include:
+- skcali: Skips the scintillator calibration algorithm (and therefore the long event search algorithm to keep things from breaking).

+- skshort: Skips the short event search algorithm.

+- skglow: Skips the long event search algorithm.

 ###**Changing the export location of the program results:**
 In order to change the location where the program exports its results (i.e. short event scatterplots, long event histograms, scintillator spectra, logs)